Improving calibration accuracy with torque coupled gravity field calibrator for sub-Hz gravitational wave observation in

-The effective arm length $a$ is defined by approximating the mass distribution of the torsion bar as an equivalent quadrupole mass distribution with respect to the rotational axis.
+The effective arm length $a$, introduced in Sec.~\ref{sec:principle} as the effective lever arm for gravitational torque coupling, can be derived by approximating the mass distribution of the torsion bar as an equivalent quadrupole mass distribution with respect to the rotational axis.
 In this description, the continuous mass distribution of the torsion bar is replaced by an equivalent configuration that reproduces the same quadrupole moment relevant for the rotational degree of freedom.
 Since the present analysis focuses exclusively on the calibration signal at twice the rotor rotation frequency ($2f_{\rm rot}$), it is sufficient to retain only the dominant quadrupole contribution in the gravitational interaction.
 Under this condition, the quadrupole approximation provides an adequate description of the coupling responsible for the $2f$ response.
 Higher-order multipole contributions introduce only small corrections to the calibration amplitude and do not significantly affect the evaluation of the SNR or the calibration accuracy considered in this work.
 The quadrupole approximation therefore provides a consistent and physically well-motivated framework for the torque-series expansion and the sensitivity evaluation presented in the following sections.